Craigneuk: Education

 Craigneuk has one primary school, the non-denominational Berryhill Primary School.
 The original Berryhill Primary School was located on the land now occupied by Wishaw General Hospital, but the school was demolished due to mining subsidence and rebuilt in its current location on Hillcrest Avenue in the early 1970s.
 St. Matthews Roman Catholic Primary School in nearby Wishawhill closed in 2010.
 Another non denominational school, Craigneuk Public, closed in the 1960s and was used as an annexe of Cambuslang College before being converted to flats.
 Roman Catholic St Patricks primary, located next to the church, was closed in 1966 due to suffering from subsistence, and then demolished, with pupils going to St Matthews or St Brendans Primary in Muirhouse.

 There are no high schools located in Craigneuk, but it is in the catchment area for both Dalziel High School in Motherwell and Clyde Valley High School in Overtown.
 Roman Catholic high schools in the catchment area include Our Lady's High School in Motherwell and St. Aidan's High School in Wishaw.

 A new campus for Motherwell College was opened in August 2009 at nearby Ravenscraig.

 Nursery provision is also made at Berryhill Primary School for children of over 21/2 years of age, and at Craigneuk Nursery Centre for children aged 0–5 years.
 The same building houses an adult education centre, providing classes in computing, parenting, card making and crafts.

-Shops

-The Caledonian Centre on Glasgow Road has national store chains such as Argos, Matalan, Brantano, Pets at Home and Homebase.
-Nearby, a KFC drive-thru restaurant is located on the site of the former Texaco petrol station.
-There are a small number of independent shops and pubs along Shieldmuir Street and Craigneuk Street.

-On the residential streets, there is a Spar grocery store at the western end of Laurel Drive, and an independent newsagent on Hillcrest Avenue, known locally as Bell's, and another on Briarwood Road known as Feeney's.
-These names refer to previous owners, but have remained in common use.